Calidris alpina hudsonia

 Dunlin are rare northward on the Great Plains in winter.
-There are no records for South Dakota or Wyoming, but several for the Rocky Mountain foothills in northeastern Colorado (eBird.org, accessed December 2017).
-Adjacent to Nebraska, there is a record from extreme northeast Colorado in Logan Co, several for Kansas, and two for central Iowa (eBird.org, accessed December 2017).
+There are no records for South Dakota or Wyoming, but several for the Rocky Mountain foothills in northeastern Colorado and scattered records for Iowa, Missouri, and Kansas (eBird.org, accessed Dec 2020).

 NWR: National Wildlife Refuge

 WPA: Waterfowl Production Area (Federal)

 Gill, F., and D. Donsker (Eds).
 2017.
 IOC World Bird List (v 7.3), accessed 30 January 2018.